 - Ho Yay: David and Jonathan were like the Naruto and Sasuke for medieval Yaoi Fangirls.

 - Moral Event Horizon: Saul crossed it when he killed the priests of Nob and their family and livestock.
 His act was so grave that only Doeg the Edomite of his troops supported him in that act.

 - Never Live It Down: "David did what was right in the eyes of the LORD and did not turn aside from anything that he commanded him all the days of his life, except in the matter of Uriah the Hittite" (1 Kings 15:5).

 - Values Dissonance: Basically, Saul lost his divine support after disobeying divine orders by being insufficiently thorough committing a genocide in which every man, woman, child and animal of the nation of Amalek was to be exterminated.
-In fairness, the Amalekites were Asshole Victims who mocked God and launched many unprovoked attacks on the Israelites.
+In fact God himself say he repents choosing Saul for not killing enough in his ordered Final Solution.

 - Wheelchair Woobie: Mephiboseth.